PaulSearcy/gfGenerator/readme.md

 This will generate the fonts folder with the hashed-named woff2 files for OpenSans and the CSS file.
 Then just open up `test.html` with chrome or firefox!

+# To-do
+- In general clean up code to be more friendly to other use cases besides the one off case this was developed for.
+- Document parts of the code/functions to make it easier for anyone seeing this readme understand how to use code without having to dig into source